 Lots of investors and firms use crowdfunding as a way to fund their property development projects and one of the benefits is that by having lots of investors you reduce your exposure to risk.
 (As do your investors).

-If you are buying a property, then you’ll need to calculate the various costs, including legal fees, stamp duty, as well as project management costs for the property’s development.
+If you are buying a house or flat, you’ll need to calculate the various costs, including legal fees, stamp duty, as well as project management costs for the its development.
 Remember too that any profits or future rental income will need to be divided between all investors.

-We’ve found that property crowdfunding is an enjoyable way to invest in property but we did find it difficult to sell our shares when we wanted to.
+We’ve found that crowdfunding is an enjoyable way to invest in property, but we did find it difficult to sell our shares when we wanted to.

 On the whole, we’d suggest this type of investment is a decent option as part of a bigger strategy, but we found it difficult to make the kind of significant amounts you can from investing directly in property.